morganbonhomme/coffee-shop/README.md

 - [ ] Improve CSS & add responsiveness
 - [ ] Add default image
 - [ ] Add image upload
+- [x] When a user connect for the first time and add a product to his cart, the navigation count does not update.
+The user needs to refresh the page to see it working properly

 ### How to run the project
 - Download the project